WELCOME, PROSPECTIVE IECC STUDENT!

 Submit nationally standardized test scores to the Admissions Office.
 If no scores are available or they do not meet course placement requirements, sign up to take the ACCUPLACER.
 Testing should be scheduled and completed prior to registering for classes.

 5. Register for Classes

 Registration dates, methods, and more can be found here.

 6. Pay Tuition and Fees

 The fee statement received by students with their schedule at the time of registration is their bill.
-Tuition and fees may be paid in person at the Business Office, mailed, or online using Entrata.
-VISA and MasterCard are accepted.
-Tuition and fees are determined annually.
+Payment and payment plan information can be found here.

 7. Secure Books